via5/Synergy/README.md

 - _Duration change interval_: The time in seconds before a new random duration is generated.
 If 0, the duration is randomised every time it finishes.

 - _Duration cut-off_: Advanced setting.
-Determines the exact time when the next random duration is generated when the current duration isn't an exact factor of the interval.
+Determines the time when the next random duration is generated when the current duration isn't an exact factor of the interval.
 This avoids sudden changes in velocities.
   - _Closest to interval_: Default.
 The next random duration will be generated as close to the given interval as possible, but might be before or after depending on the duration.
 For example, if the current duration is 1.5s and the change interval is 4s, the next random duration will be generated at 4.5s.
 If the current duration is 1.8s and the change interval is 4s, the next random duration will be generated at 3.6s.
   - _Always before interval_: The random duration will never last longer than the interval specifies.
   - _Always after interval_: The random duration will always last at least as long as the interval specifies.